VoxSecundus/overhear/.junie/guidelines.md

    - Follow the standard Ruby style guide
    - Use frozen_string_literal comments
    - Use two-space indentation
-   - Include documentation comments for classes and methods
+   - Include YARD documentation for all classes and methods (see Documentation section below)
    - Update `sig/overhear.rbs` with RBS style signatures

 3. API Integration: